-Note:

-Not all sources may have been identified in order to be researched for this 2023 SHMP Update.
+Note: Please note that not all sources may have been identified in order to be researched for this 2023 SHMP Update.
 Additionally, loss and impact information for many events could vary depending on the source.
-Therefore, Table 4.13-2 may not include all events that have occurred in or impacted the state and the accuracy of monetary figures discussed is based only on the available information identified during research for this 2023 SHMP Update.
+Therefore, Error!
+Reference source not found. may not include all events that have occurred in or impacted the state and the accuracy of monetary figures discussed is based only on the available information identified during research for this 2023 SHMP Update.